catinwarmhands/DirWatcher/README.md

 4. Run: `watcher.start();`
 5. (Optional, will be called in destructor) Stop: `watcher.stop();`

 You can chande dir via `setDir(const char* path)` method, set recursive mode via `setRecursive(bool b)` method.
-If wather was running, it will restart.
+If watcher was running, it will restart.

 Getters are: `bool isRecursive()`, `bool isRunning()`, `const char* const getDir()`